QA Hotel

 Key Design Features & Material Strategy

-The fluted marble forms the bar’s signature identity, establishing rhythm, shadow and visual presence.
-Its tonal variation complements the building’s heritage palette.
+The fluted stone bar front establishes the bar’s signature identity, introducing rhythm, shadow and strong visual presence.
+Subtle tonal variation adds depth and complements the building’s heritage palette.

 Timber Bar Top